Cur-sor/game-of-life/README.md

 ## Run

+if, like me, you are not familiar with ruby, the first thing to do is to download libraries (gems).
+So please type :
+`bundle install`
-Just for test open a console and type:
+Then just for test open a console and type:
 `ruby Main.rb`
 It will use a file in the *data_example* directory.